 Upon retirement as a player in 1990, Fox became Director of Community Relations for the Kings, a position he held until 1994.
 During that time, he was responsible for creating the Kings Care Foundation and annual Foundation events such as Tip-A-King, the team’s charity golf tournament and the Kings Youth Hockey Camp.

-He remains one of the strongest forces in the Kings community development and charitable efforts, as a special ambassador, and he spends an enormous amount of time supporting and developing programs that benefit the children of our community, while also sitting on the board.
+He remains one of the strongest forces in the Kings community development and charitable efforts, as a Special Ambassador, and he spends an enormous amount of time supporting and developing programs that benefit the children of our community, while also sitting on the board.
 For 25 years, Fox also co-hosted the Cystic Fibrosis Golf Classic with Dave Taylor, and now he actively serves as Commissioner for the new Los Angeles Kings High School Hockey League.
 In 2015 the Kings named their Community Service Award, which is given annually to an active Kings player, after Fox.

-During the summer of 2005, Fox worked as a co-teacher of “Know the Score: Sports Public Relations,” an extension course at UCLA.
-In addition to his duties in the broadcasting booth, Fox has also served as the co-host of the Los Angeles-area Emmy Award-winning “Kings Live” (previously known as “Break the Ice”) pre-game show on FSN West for several seasons.
+Fox played himself in the popular 1999 movie “Mystery, Alaska,” and he was the first Kings recipient of the club’s Community Service Award (1988-89).
+In addition to his duties in the broadcasting booth, Fox has also served as the co-host of the Los Angeles-area Emmy Award-winning “Kings Live” pre-game show on FOX Sports West for several seasons.

 Also, on February 11, 2006, the Kings held “Jim Fox Day” at STAPLES Center, and Fox was honored on the ice before a game for his 25 years of service to the organization as a player and broadcaster.
 During the 2013-14 season, Fox was a Legends Night Series honoree by the Kings at STAPLES Center.

 From 2005-08, Fox also worked for NHL Radio through the Stanley Cup Final, as well as working as a studio playoff analyst for Yahoo!
 Sports from 2006-09.